One Room Challenge: An Escape to Marrakesh

 The challenge within this challenge was 3-fold.
 1) We had to build a pergola.
 2) I needed to find similar elements to the ones featured above, at affordable prices.
 And, 3) I also decided that I would purchase as many items as possible second hand.
 Whoa!
 A tall order indeed, since many pre-owned items often require a bit of sprucing up.
 That's elegant talk for D-I-Y. So I got to work, sourcing, driving, picking up, and DIY'ing.

-The DIY Projects
+One Room Challenge DIY Projects

 Two hours were spent painting over the outlines of this used rug to give it an extra boost of color.
 A cool $50 was spent on this barely used 8 x10 beauty.